-2019 is the seventeenth time that Sprachsalz takes place in Austria.
-In 2016 we even had two festivals - one in Hall in Tirol, Austria, and a “sister festival” in Pforzheim, Germany, in May 2016.
+2020 is the seventeenth time that Sprachsalz takes place in Austria.
+In 2016 we even had two festivals - one in Hall in Tirol, Austria, and a “sister festival” in Pforzheim, Germany, in May 2016. this year ist very special due to the corona Virus.
+We will have a live streamed Festival, which will take place on 11th till 13th spetember.

 Over the years Sprachsalz has made a name for itself among authors and lovers of literature throughout Europe.
 Around 4,000 visitors gather here every year to listen to the voices of twenty well-known or newly discovered authors.

 Sprachsalz is an international festival geared mostly towards German-speaking readers and audiences.
 Therefore our website www.sprachsalz.com is in German, but we would like to try and translate for you the most important points so as to give a better picture of our festival.

 What is there to know about SPRACHSALZ?

 • In total twenty authors are invited for an entire weekend to give several readings from their published books.

 • All readings are free of charge: Our idea was to make literature accessible to all.
 As experience has shown, many of the people who attend our festival listen to readings for the first time in their lives.

 • Most readings take place in the Park Hotel, where the authors are also staying The atmosphere of our festival is almost family-like.
 Hall in Tirol is a small town of 13,000 inhabitants steeped in medieval traditions and surrounded by mountains.
 A few special readings take place outside the hotel.

 • Most of the readings are in German (in the case of foreign language authors, with actors reading the German translations).
 But some of the readings will also be in the original language or mixed.

 • The events of the festival are covered by numerous journalists for a variety of media.

 • Saturday night is our special literature night in the big hall of the Park Hotel, with a festive dinner during which a number of authors will be reading short pieces.